Narpimers/NoCalorieApp/README.md

 ##  What This App Does

-This app uses the [FatSecret API](https://platform.fatsecret.com/) to get nutrition information about different foods.
+This app uses the [CalorieNinjas API](https://calorieninjas.com/) to get nutrition information about different foods.

 With this app, you can: